jamesmontemagno/InAppBillingPlugin/docs/CheckAndRestorePurchases.md

 }
 ```

+> Note: On iOS there is no API to determine if a purchase was a subscription or in app purchase, so all purchases regardless of type will be return.
+It is required on Android.
+It is best to query and then check for Id.

 ## Subscriptions

 On `Android` only valid on-going subscriptions will be returned (with the original purchase date). `iOS` returns all receipts for all instances of the subscripitions.
 Read the iOS documentation to learn more on strategies.